Paint The 'M': A History of A Socorro Landmark

 Maloit’s “fall-1911” time-frame is confirmed by handwritten notes of James Avery Smith, who indicated that the “M” was “laid out with a Brunton compass and a steel tape between 1911 and 1912 and he provided two burros to haul the first loads of lime and H20 in 1912.”
 This was exactly when the lime would have been needed if the survey was initiated late in 1911 and a necessary ingredient (snow) would likely been available to augment what little water was hauled by the burros.
 Note too that the time span of November 1911 to January 1912 conforms to that required to complete Montana Tech’s “M.”

 The “M” received its first coat of whitewash circa 1912.
 Given the very nature of the water-born “paint” it quickly became apparent that regular maintenance would be required.
+School of Miens President Fayette Jones proposed in 1916 that two days be set aside for the event, but the interference of a World War and the resulting lack of students delayed the second whitewashing until 1919.

 According to the 1926-27 Porphyry, “A tradition established in 1919 commands us to go forth to the Mountain at least once every school year and give the huge “M” its annual coat of slaked lime.
 The school schedule has a day set aside for this purpose but the actual painting is seldom done on the official date.
 Snowfall in Socorro is thin and erratic and we must have snow.
 Nearly three thousand feet in vertical distance and five miles by the long, long trail … is a bit too much even for husky miners to pack the necessary water.”